shilpashree29/datasets/README.md

 # datasets
-this repository contains datasets for practice
+This repository contains datasets for practice